Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- This season, Bruce Brown has made 4.5 shots per game, which accounts for 10.0% of his team's total makes.

+- Brown is averaging 3.2 three-point field goal attempts per game this season, which is 9.9% of his team's shots from beyond the arc.

-- The Heat concede 109.8 points per game, second-ranked in the NBA.
+- The Heat allow 109.8 points per game, second-ranked in the league.

-- The Heat allow 41.9 rebounds per contest, ranking sixth in the NBA.
+- The Heat allow 41.9 rebounds per contest, ranking sixth in the league.

 Bruce Brown vs. the Heat